Ferran Soriano – Chief Executive Officer

 Diego Gigliani - Managing Director of Emerging Clubs

-Diego Gigliani joined Manchester City FC in January 2013 and now leads City Football Group's Emerging Clubs, which includes both the management of Girona FC in Spanish 1st Division and AC Torque in Uruguayan 1st Division, and the pursuit of new potential clubs to join the group.
+Diego Gigliani joined Manchester City FC in January 2013 and now leads City Football Group's Emerging Clubs, which includes both the management of Girona FC in Spain, AC Torque in Uruguay and Yokohama f Marinos in Japan, as well as the evaluation of new potential clubs to join the group.
 Diego sits on the Board of Directors of these clubs and works closely with each club's local CEO and Sporting Director to meet all business and football goals.
 Prior to this, Diego spent 5 years running CFG's Media and Innovation activities worldwide, which included areas such as media rights, digital strategy, content creation, new product development, and club-wide innovation.
 While in this role, Diego was voted into Leaders Under 40 winning the top distinction in the Digital field, and named a Top 20 Innovator by SportTechie.

 Before joining CFG, Diego spent 13 years as a management consultant advising blue chip companies and start-ups on strategic, marketing and financial decisions.
 His most recent role was as Partner of Oliver Wyman's Communications, Media and Technology practice in New York.

 Born in Argentina and raised across the United States and Spain, Diego earned his MBA from the Wharton School and graduated Summa Cum Laude at Boston University, with a degree in Business Administration.
 He loves family, friends, football, and music.